The AI Revolution: 2025 and Beyond

 Privacy and Surveillance

-AI raises concerns about privacy and the potential for increased surveillance.
-From facial recognition systems to data collection practices, AI technologies are challenging traditional notions of privacy.
-This includes concerns about personal data protection, consent in data collection, and the balance between security and individual rights.
+AI raises critical concerns regarding privacy and the potential for increased surveillance.
+Technologies like facial recognition and extensive data collection challenge conventional notions of privacy.
+Key issues include protecting personal data, ensuring consent in data handling, and balancing security needs with individual rights.

 3